One of the most popular ways to use the Seagate Wireless Plus external hard drive is to stream content.

 The 802.11 b, g and n standard is a bit more susceptible to this.

 You may need to move closer to the Wireless Plus to stream or position yourself to avoid obstructions or other devices causing interference, e.g. bluetooth devices, other wireless devices like baby monitors, wireless keyboards, etc.

-Non Mac, iPad or iPhone created Content
+Non Mac, iPad Or iPhone Created Content

 The files you want to stream from the Seagate Wireless Plus have to be in a format compatible with the files your iPad or iPhone can play.
 Any encoding / changing of the file format has to be done ahead of trying to stream those files.

-Viewing Content on the Seagate Wireless Plus
+Viewing Content On Your Seagate Wireless Plus

 You use the Seagate Media App on your iPad or iPhone.
 Open up the app and go to the location on the Wireless Plus where the uploaded content is stored, photos for photos, the video directory for videos, etc.